 If an injury occurs at a public school, the parent filing the claim would go through a kind of tort claim process.
 There are strict time limits for tort claims, so acting quickly is imperative.
-This can be done by asking the school administrator for the appropriate tort claim injury form.
+Asking the school administrator for the appropriate tort claim injury form can do this.
 If the injury occurs at a private school, the school’s administrator can be asked for the name of the school’s insurance company.

 The responsibility for the care and safety of students rests on the shoulders of school boards and their employees.
-An important aspect of fulfilling this role is to recognize that there is an element of risk in all physical activity and to act accordingly.
-To reduce the risk of a child being injured, gym inspections are of critical importance and frequent inspections are required by law.
+An important aspect of fulfilling this role is to recognize that there is an element of risk in all-physical activity and to act accordingly.
+To reduce the risk of a child being injured, gym inspections are of critical importance and law requires frequent inspections.
 Gym equipment poses a significant risk to students and the general public.
 It can present lift threatening risks if not properly inspected and maintained.

 Please share your thoughts below!